KFC: Products

 As well as its core chicken on the bone offering, KFC's major products include chicken burgers (including the Zinger and the Tower); wraps ("Twisters" and "Boxmasters"); and a variety of finger foods, including crispy chicken strips and hot wings.
 Popcorn chicken, which consists of bite-sized pieces of fried chicken, is one of the most widely available KFC products.
 In some locations, such as in Australia, Belarus, Malaysia and South Africa, chicken nuggets are also sold.

 McCormick & Company is KFC's largest supplier of sauces, seasonings and marinades and is a long-term partner in new product development.

 Due to the company's previous relationship with PepsiCo, most territories supply PepsiCo products, but exceptional territories include Barbados, Greece, Mexico, New Zealand, the Philippines, Romania, South Africa, Turkey, Indonesia (since 2019), Singapore (since 2022) and Malaysia (since 2022) which stock drinks supplied by The Coca-Cola Company, and Aruba, which stocks RC Cola from the Cott Corporation.
 In Peru, the locally popular Inca Kola is sold.

 Launched in 2009, the Krusher/Krushem range of frozen beverages containing "real bits" such as Kit Kat, Oreo and strawberry shortcake is available in over 2,000 outlets.
 Egg custard tart is a popular dessert worldwide, but other items include ice cream sundaes and tres leches cake in Peru.

 In 2012, the "KFC AM" breakfast menu began to be rolled out internationally, including such items as pancakes, waffles and porridge, as well as fried chicken.

 On August 27, 2019, KFC tested meatless boneless wings and nuggets in Atlanta, Georgia.

-In February 2023, Kentucky Fried Chicken in Australia announced that several items would no longer be sold in their menu, including wings, popcorn chicken, Nashville hot sauce and strawberry lemonade.